 The disadvantages of new cars

+They are expensive.
+The biggest disadvantage to purchasing a new car is the cost.
+The average new vehicle costs $29,300, while the average used car sells at $20,600.
 Not only are you paying more for a new car, but your tax payment on that purchase will also be higher.

 The advantages of used cars

-There are several advantages to purchasing a used car, with price being chief among them.
-You might not realize that your brand new Jeep Cherokee is worth $10,000 (or more) less than when you drove it off of the lot, but that’s the reality.
+There are several advantages to purchasing a used car, with the price being chief among them.
+You might not realize that your brand new Jeep Cherokee is worth $10,000 (or more) less than when you drove it off the lot, but that’s the reality.

 While it might not seem like a lot, your cost to register a used car will also be lower.
 Most states calculate the registration cost for vehicles based on the car’s age so an older car will have lower registration costs.